redbadger/crux/docs/src/internals/runtime.md

 The capability runtime is a set of components whose job it is to facilitate the processing of effects to present the two perspectives we previously mentioned:

-* For the core, the shell appears to be a platform with a message based system interface
+- For the core, the shell appears to be a platform with a message based system interface
-* For the shell, the core appears as a stateful library responding to events with request for side-effects
+- For the shell, the core appears as a stateful library responding to events with request for side-effects

 There are a few chalenges to solve in order to facilitate this interface.
-First, each run of the `update` function can call several capabilities, and the effects produced are expected to be emitted together and processed concurrently, so the calls can't be blocking.
+First, each run of the `update` function can call several capabilities, and the requested effects are expected to be emitted together and processed concurrently, so the calls can't be blocking.
 Second, each effect requested from a capability may require multiple round-trips between the core and shell to conclude and we don't want to require a call to `update` per round trip, so we need some ability to "suspend" execution in capabilities while waiting for an effect to be fulfilled.
-The third challenge is dispatch - effects started in a particular capability, once resolved, need to continue execution in the same capability.
+The ability to suspend effects introduces a new challenge - effects started in a particular capability and suspended, once resolved, need to continue execution in the same capability.

 Given this concurrency and execution suspension, an async interface seems like a good candidate.
 Capabilities request work from the shell, `.await`